nezaboodka/reactronic/README.md

 }
 ```

-In the example above, `refresh` trigger is transparently subscribed
+In the example above, `autorefresh` trigger is transparently subscribed
 to the cached function `render`.
 In turn, the `render` function is
 subscribed to the `url` and `content` properties of a corresponding
 `MyModel` object.
 Once `url` or `content` values are changed, the
 `render` cache becomes invalid and causes invalidation and immediate
-re-execution of `refresh` trigger.
-While executed, the `refresh`
+re-execution of `autorefresh` trigger.
+While executed, the `autorefresh`
 trigger function enqueues re-rendering request to React, which calls
 `render` function causing it to renew its cached value.